Thumbnail Title

 Prof. ZHANG Limin, Head and Chair Professor of the Department of Civil and Environmental Engineering, also welcomed the audience.
 He highlighted the department’s substantial size, its role in talent cultivation, and its impactful research, including a newly established state key laboratory and space-based projects for CO2 and methane detection and global wind field monitoring.
 He also introduced some recent achievements, such as major faculty awards in teaching, research and entrepreneurship.

-The welcoming remarks were then followed by the presentation of two distinguished speakers.
+The welcoming remarks were then followed by the presentations of two distinguished speakers.
 Ir Dr. Hon LO Wai-Kwok, GBS, MH, JP, Member of the Legislative Council of HKSAR, shared his insights on the development of the Northern Metropolis.
 Ir Dr. Raymond CHEUNG Wai-Man, JP, Head of Geotechnical Engineering Office, Civil Engineering and Development Department, HKSAR Government, spoke on advancing geotechnical engineering in the Northern Metropolis.

 The programs of the day also included lab visits to the Geotechnical Centrifuge Facility and the Structural Lab, arranged for the School’s Industry Engagement Committee members, industry guests and alumni, enabling them to learn about the latest research of the department.